Table of Contents

 Welding is used for making permanent joints.
 Heat is generated by chemical reaction, electric arc, electrical resistance and frictional heat etc.

-Basic Welding Terms
+Basic Terms in Welding Process

 Several technical terms used in welding technology:-